SASE Annual meeting 2022

 Conference Theme Overview

-SUBMISSIONS TO OPEN IN NOVEMBER
+SUBMISSIONS TO OPEN IN LATE NOVEMBER

 Being “well connected” has traditionally been associated with having influential friends or relatives in “high places”.
 Privileged levels of social and economic capital differentiate them from the “poorly connected” in diverse, economically poor, but potentially socially rich communities.
 In the digital age, the implicitly positive association of being “well connected” implies being “plugged in”, “on the scene”, informed and involved with “what’s happening”.